jthomperoo/custom-pod-autoscaler/example/simple-pod-metrics-python/README.md

 ### Example Custom Pod Autoscaler

-The CPA will try to ensure that there is always atleast `1` available across the deployment and each app in the deployment.
+The CPA will try to ensure that there is always atleast `1` available across the resource and each app in the resource.
-The CPA will also ensure there are no more than `5` available across the deployment.
+The CPA will also ensure there are no more than `5` available across the resource.
 The CPA exposes two endpoints:
 * `GET /metrics`
-    * Displays all gathered metric values from every app instance in the deployment.
+    * Displays all gathered metric values from every app instance in the resource.
     * Aliased with `metrics` in the example Dockerfile.
 * `GET /evaluation`
-    * Displays the evaluation decision made on how to scale, reporting the `target_replicas` - how many replicas the deployment should have.
+    * Displays the evaluation decision made on how to scale, reporting the `target_replicas` - how many replicas the resource should have.
     * Aliased with `evaluation` in the example Dockerfile.

 ## Usage